Select Page

 Scripture translations

 David Frischknecht and Larry Richman returned to Guatemala during the summer of 1977 to translate the Book of Mormon into Cakchiquel.
 David and Larry had been companions twice during the mission.
-David did the initial translation with a native Cakchiquel speaker from Patzún and Larry Richman typed the translations and then reviewed them with a group of Church members from Patzicía.
+David did the initial translation with a native Cakchiquel speaker from Patzún and Larry Richman typed the translations and then reviewed them with a group of Church members from Patzicía and Patzun.
 It was an intense project, working day and night.
 That summer, they translated the Selections from the Book of Mormon, a number of sections from the Doctrine and Covenants, and many hymns.
+See more detail about the scripture translation process on the page Translator, Linguist, and Cultural Anthropologist.

 Dictionaries

-Upon return to BYU, Larry Richman spent the next several months editing the Cakchiquel manuscripts and preparing a trilingual Cakchiquel-Spanish-English dictionary.
+Upon returning to BYU, Larry Richman spent the next several months editing the Cakchiquel manuscripts and preparing a trilingual Cakchiquel-Spanish-English dictionary.
 In 1981, the Diccionario Español-Cakchiquel-Inglés was published by Garland Publishing, in New York City.
 The dictionary is now available online.
-Learn more about this dictionary project.

 robert_w_blair_1998